 It’s tough to sell something without digital marketing.
 You need to get your name out there to the masses, draw them in with something interesting, wow them with what you have, and hope they buy.
 This is even more true for small-business owners, who don’t always feel they have the time or resources to truly dedicate to that end.

-We understand that sentiment—time and money are invaluable—but you need to know that digital marketing is truly a worthwhile if not critical endeavor.
+We understand that sentiment—time and money are invaluable.
+Still, you need to know that digital marketing is truly a worthwhile if not critical endeavor.
 Don’t believe us?
 Well, humans have been doing it forever, so we must be doing something right.

 Time for a quick history lesson!
 Though marketing as we know it began around the time of the Industrial Revolution, the idea and practice of marketing have been around for thousands of years.
-Historians of marketing—yes they exist—found examples of branded jugs with promotional messaging from a renowned fish-sauce merchant in Pompei, Italy.
+Historians of marketing—yes, they exist—found examples of branded branded jugs with promotional messaging from a renowned fish-sauce merchant in Pompeii, Italy.
 The jugs dated to the year 35 BCE.
 We see you, Aulus Umbricius Scaurus, maker of the Mediterranean’s finest garum.

-Fast forward to now.
 How does this relate to modern marketing?
 Well, the ideas haven’t changed.
 As our marketing manager likes to say (or yell, rather): “Don’t think outside the box!
 The box has been the box forever!”
-He loves metaphors.

 Consumers have always had problems they need to fix, and businesses have solutions they need to sell.
-To reach the consumers and make the sale, all businesses need to do 2 things:
+To reach the consumers and make the sale, all businesses need to do two things:

 - Establish a brand to set themselves apart from their competitors.